incountry/sdk-nodejs/README.md

 `apiKey` and `environmentId` can be fetched from your dashboard on `Incountry` site.

-Otherwise you can create an instance of `Storage` class and run all async checks by yourself (or not run by you own risk!)
+Otherwise you can create an instance of `Storage` class and run all async checks by yourself (or not run at your own risk!)

 ```javascript
 const { Storage } = require('incountry');